rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 homonymy in nominative and genitive case), this author has chosen to utilize 3SG analogy, which morphologically distinguishes the functions of the genitive from those of the nominative; at least in the singular form of the possessum.
-The possessor-index used with non-core cases, and therefore present in the 9 cases enumerated above, is equivalent in form to that of the nominative plural reading, i.e. the 3SG %OnzO is the morpheme attested in non-core cases, whereas both 1SG %ON and %Om are attested in non-core cases of modern literature.
-(It will be noted that the 1SG %ON marker is never attested for functions associated with the nominative singular.)
+The possessor-index used with non-core cases, and therefore present in the 9 cases enumerated above, is equivalent in form to that of the nominative plural reading, i.e. the 3SG -OnzO is the morpheme attested in non-core cases, whereas both 1SG -ON and -Om are attested in non-core cases of modern literature.
+(It will be noted that the 1SG -ON marker is never attested for functions associated with the nominative singular.)
 Dative-case marking in the third person is applicable to both singular and plural, so no differentiation has been made; only the 1PL cell has no dative attestation of any sort.
 (Genitive and dative paradigm defectivity will be dealt with in chapter 5.)
 No separate marker is available for the lative, but if one